cornelius-erfort/cornelius-erfort.github.io/_pages/data.md

 ## The PARTYPRESS Database (published soon)
 ### A new Comparative Database of Parties’ Press Releases
-with Heike Klüver and Lukas F. Stoetzer (presented at EPSA 2022)
+with Lukas F. Stoetzer and  Heike Klüver (forthcoming at Research and Politics)

 Hugging Face repository: [[https://huggingface.co/partypress](https://huggingface.co/partypress)